Holy Week

 |

-There may be no more powerful portrayal of the Gospel of Jesus Christ in Christian liturgy than that which happens in the darkness of night before Easter morning.
+There may be no more powerful portrayal of the Gospel of Jesus Christ in Christian liturgy than that which happens in the dark of night before Easter morning.
 In the Easter Vigil, a service that begins in total darkness, light is carried into the midst of the people and spreads, culminating in the jubilant proclamation…

 The Crucifixion by Jacob Cornelisz van Oostsanen